Simon-Will/DependencyBasedSemantics/README.md

 and dependency tags conforming to the
 [TIGER annotation scheme](http://www.ims.uni-stuttgart.de/forschung/ressourcen/korpora/TIGERCorpus/annotation/tiger_scheme-syntax.pdf).
 These rules cover very basic German sentences
-(notably excluding definite articles).
+(notably excluding definite determiners).

 You can write your own rules or improve on ours.
-The json file has to consist of an array of rule objects.
+The `json` file has to consist of an array of rule objects.
 A rules objects has to include three keys:

-  * The key `conditions` has to map to an array of strings conforming to the syntax of a condition.
+  * The key `conditions` has to map to an array of strings conforming to the syntax of a montesniere.condition.Condition object.
   * The key `semRepPat` has to map to a string interpretable by an nltk.sem.logic.LogicParser object.
-But before that, it is passed to python str.format method.
+But before that, it is passed to Python str.format method.
 This is so that you can dynamically add the lemma of an encountered word to the semantic representation by specifying `{[lemma]}`
   * The key `semSig` has to map to a signature object each key of which should